Eoldham/Fiendship/README.md

 # Fiendship

 ## Concept:
-Help an elephant fight off leaping vegtables as you collect flowers and travel through different levels.
+Help an elephant fight off leaping vegetables as you collect flowers and travel through different levels.

 ## About:
 This game is a procedurally generated set of 20 rooms.